sophongo/sophdoc/docs/en/admin/ghippo/best-practice/oem/oem-in.md

 1. [Customize Appearance](#customize-appearance)
 1. [Integrate Permission System (Optional)](#integrate-permission-system-optional)

-For specific operational demonstrations, refer to the [OEM IN Best Practices Video Tutorial](../../../videos/use-cases.md#integrating-customer-systems-into-dce-50-oem-in).

 !!! note

     The open source software Label Studio is used for nested demonstrations below.
 In actual scenarios,